AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/polldaddy/readme.txt

 = 1.3 =
 * Added Close/Open poll to poll actions
 * Added Custom Styles link to Edit poll, under Design.
-This link will be only present when the user has custom styles created on the PollDaddy.com site.
+This link will be only present when the user has custom styles created on the Polldaddy.com site.
 * Added option to make normal request every login

 = 1.2 =
-* Bug Fix: SSL request for PollDaddy API key sometimes failed due to host constraints, included option to make a normal http request in this case.
+* Bug Fix: SSL request for Polldaddy API key sometimes failed due to host constraints, included option to make a normal http request in this case.
 * Bug Fix: Redirect after login now goes to list polls

 = 1.1 =
-* Bug Fix: Don't call PollDaddy API on every admin page load
+* Bug Fix: Don't call Polldaddy API on every admin page load
 * Bug Fix: Correct Image locations
 * Bug Fix: CSS Tweaks for upcoming WordPress 2.8
 * Make Javascript image selector more robust

 = 1.0 =
-* New PollDaddy API
+* New Polldaddy API
 * Do not store UserCode, retrieve from API
 * Bug Fix: Fix API key retrieval.
 Improper use of wp_remote_post()